flowground/amazonaws-com-cloud-9-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteEnvironment
-### Deletes an AWS Cloud9 development environment.
-If an Amazon EC2 instance is connected to the environment, also terminates the instance.
+> Deletes an AWS Cloud9 development environment.
+If an Amazon EC2 instance is connected to the environment, also terminates the instance.<br/>

 #### Input Parameters
 * `Action` - _required_